kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.txt

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+2018-08-23 (v6.0d/32)

+   Added double quotes around the parameters for the external player.

+   Added an automatic "VIDEO_FILE" to the parameters for the external player.

 2018-08-03 (v6.0d/31)

     Made 'Load project" work (translation mode).